cloudfoundry/routing-release/README.md

 Deploy instructions [here](https://github.com/cloudfoundry/cf-mysql-release#deploying).

-1. Currently Routing API does not create the database hence we need to configure mysql-release to seed the database and create the user.
+Routing API does not create the database on deployment of routing-release; you must configure mysql-release to seed the database and user.
+You'll then configure the routing-release deployment manifest with these credentials.
+We recommend you do not use a mysql deployment that is exposed as a marketplace service.
+Instead, use a mysql deployment intended for internal platform use; for these deployments you should set broker instances to zero.

-1. We recommend you do not use a mysql deployment that is exposed as a marketplace service instead use deployment where broker instances are set to zero.
-Update the following properties after generating your manifest.
+After generating your manifest for cf-mysql-release, update the following manifest properties before deploying.

 	```
     properties: